 In the 1980s the first tracts of Croxteth Park were built on.
 Large estates of detached houses were built in Dam Wood and Craven Wood, reaching out to Croxteth Brook on the north side of the township.

-What’s interesting to note is that the new buildings were not built on old woodland; they were placed within and around the woodland, which maintains the shape it had in 1851.
-It was the open fields which were taken up for houses.
+What’s interesting to note is that the new buildings were not built on old woodland.
+They were placed within and around the woodland, which maintains the shape it had in 1851.
+It’s the open fields which have houses built on them.

-The Coachman’s Drive estate was built around one of the old north east approaches to Croxteth Hall, and this approach remains in the form of the footpath which runs from Little Wood.
+The Coachman’s Drive estate was built around one of the old north east approaches to Croxteth Hall.
+This approach remains in the form of the footpath which runs from Little Wood.
 Finch Wood is also now within the estate.
 As we have already seen, the lodges which were built at the beginning of the 20th Century still survive at the edges of the park.

 Croxteth Park remained a green and rural township right up to the time that Liverpool began to engulf it.
 Even today a huge percentage of it is made up of woodland and green space.
 The rest is taken up by modern housing estates, but many of the relics of previous centuries survives from Gillmoss to Deysbrook Lane.